 What happens when you combine fashion, sustainability, and female empowerment?
 Ask New York-based photographer Melinda DiMauro, who recently had the opportunity to photograph for lifestyle retailer Raven + Lily.
-The company has made it their mission to support at-risk women and female entrepreneurs, selling artisan-created fashion, accessories, and home furnishings.
+The company has made it its mission to support at-risk women and female entrepreneurs, selling artisan-created fashion, accessories, and home furnishings.
 They reached out to Melinda to create the visuals for their Spring/Summer 2018 Lookbook, and with a series of past Raven + Lily projects under her belt, she was more than happy to sign on.

-This year’s shoot took Melinda across the globe, capturing one collection in Sintra, Portugal and another in Morocco.
+This year’s shoot took Melinda across the globe, capturing one collection in Sintra, Portugal, and another in Morocco.
 Although Raven + Lily handled most of the travel and location planning, Melinda still had plenty of coordinating to accomplish.

 What was involved in preproduction for this shoot?

 We started planning this last shoot about 4-5 months before the trip.
 It started with a basic overview of what we were shooting and possible locations.
 Raven + Lily handled all the booking of flights and hotels, aiming to find hotels/guest houses we could use as a location for shooting as well as sleeping.
 Once we confirmed dates and locations, we started looking into talent.